srdan-bozovic-msft/soda-device-sdk/README.md

 ### Examples

+Examples are provided for:
-Currently only Universal app ( Windows 8.1 / Windows Phone 8.1 ) example is provided but Android and Windows Phone 8 are coming soon.
+- Universal app ( Windows 8.1 / Windows Phone 8.1 )
+- Android

 ### Build from sources